6.1.1 Policies and procedures address mandatory reporting obligations.

-6.1.2 There are clear procedures that provide step-by-step guidance on what action to take for different types of complaints, including breaches of Codes of Conduct, disclosures, allegations or concerns of abuse of a child, be they historic or current.
+6.1.2 There are clear procedures that provide step-by-step guidance on the response and action to be taken for different types of complaints, including:

-6.1.6 The Complaints Handling Policy and procedures differentiate, where appropriate, between a child victim and an adult bringing forward a complaint of abuse suffered as a child.
+- an adult bringing forward a complaint of abuse suffered as a child; and

 6.4.1 The Complaints Handling Policy requires that:

-- concerns and complaints of child abuse occurring within the entity be reported to the appropriate statutory authority/ies, regardless of whether the reporting is mandated; and
+- concerns and complaints of child abuse occurring within an entity be reported to the appropriate statutory authority/ies;

 - personnel cooperate with law enforcement procedures and directives.

-6.7.2 The Church Authority has suitable arrangements in place for the monitoring and support of a respondent, where there is a plausible complaint, until (and if) the Church Authority no longer has responsibility for monitoring the respondent.
+6.6.2 Arrangements are in place to monitor, supervise and support a respondent, where there is a complaint, until (and if) the Church Authority no longer has this responsibility.